chadly/chadly.net/contents/2013/12/automate-all-the-things-with-wercker/index.md

 ###Static Site Generator > Ghost?

 Ghost's user experience was the major reason it had such an impact on me.
 It really does have the nicest writing experience on the web.
-But when it comes down to it, I guess I found the whole idea of a blog engine in general to be restricing.
+But when it comes down to it, I guess I found the whole idea of a blog engine in general to be restricting.
 As a web developer, I want to be able to easily work with pages and HTML and not necessarily be limited by a blog format.
 In the end, the major thing I really liked about Ghost was the fact that I could write posts in Markdown instead of some horrible WYSIWYG editor.

 ###Enter Wintersmith